legrisch/ipdd-poster-template/README.md

 #### Wrapping it up a.k.a.
 Bundling

 So you are finished with your poster, heh?
-There's just one more thing to do: Use the terminal, type in `npm run bundle` and hit return.
+There's just one more thing to do: Use the terminal, type in <span class="copy">`npm run bundle`</span> and hit return.
 This starts a bundling process which collects all files used in your poster and produces a single .zip file.
 Send this file to us, you're done, congratulations! 🎉

 </div>
 <div class="card">